-The principal is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Highvale Primary School's procedures for anaphylaxis management.
-Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy and the CRT folder pack will contain their role in responding to an anaphylactic reaction and where required, the identity of students at risk.
+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Highvale Primary School's procedures for anaphylaxis management.
+Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a copy of this policy, the identity of students at risk and a copy of the student's Anaphylaxis Management Plan, which outlines their role in responding to an anaphylactic reaction.

-The principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.
+The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.